 Neglect is the persistent failure to meet a child's basic physical or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy as a result of maternal substance misuse.
-Once a child is born, it may involve a parent/carer failing to:
+Once a child is born, neglect may involve a parent/carer failing to:

-- provide adequate food, clothing and shelter, including exclusion from home or abandonment - protect a child from physical and emotional harm or danger

-- ensure adequate supervision, including the use of inadequate care givers - ensure access to appropriate medical care or treatment - ensure regular school attendance
+- Provide adequate food, clothing and shelter, including exclusion from home or abandonment - Protect a child from physical and emotional harm or danger - Ensure adequate supervision, including the use of inadequate care givers - Ensure access to appropriate medical care or treatment - Ensure regular school attendance

-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
+It may also include:

+• Neglect of, or unresponsiveness to, a child's basic emotional needs.

-Physical abuse may involve hitting, shaking, throwing, poisoning, burning, scalding, drowning, suffocating, or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
+Physical Abuse

 Physical abuse is not solely perpetrated by adults.
 Children/young people can also commit acts of physical abuse.
+Physical abuse may involve:

+• Hitting, shaking, throwing, poisoning, burning, scalding, drowning, suffocating, or otherwise causing physical harm to a child.

+Physical abuse may also be caused:

+• When a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.

+Sexual Abuse

 Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, including prostitution, whether or not the child is aware of what is happening.
+Sexual abuse may involve:

-Activities may involve physical contact, including penetration of any part of the body, or non-penetrative acts.
-They may include non-contact activities, such as involving children looking at or in the production of sexual images, including on the internet, watching sexual activities, or encouraging children to behave in sexually inappropriate ways.
+- Physical contact, including penetration of any part of the body, or non-penetrative acts. - Non-contact activities, such as involving children looking at or in the production of sexual images, including on the internet, watching sexual activities, encouraging children to behave in sexually inappropriate ways.